ElektraInitiative/libelektra/doc/COMPILE.md

 4. if the plugin is included via a category `CATEGORY`
 5. the plugin is excluded if it is not mentioned at all

-Note, that changing `PLUGINS` will not modifiy the defaults used after Elektra was installed.
+Note, that changing `PLUGINS` will not modify the defaults used after Elektra was installed.
 For this endeavour you need to change:

     -DKDB_DEFAULT_RESOLVER=resolver